By Adam Salomone

 Do you mind if I send you occasional updates about the company?

 Many will say yes, but be aware of how often you communicate.
 Updates once every 4-6 weeks or even every quarter are appropriate.
-Any more than that and you risk abusing the door you've just opened.
-You could also consider asking for follow-up meetings every 3-4 months if you have something of substance to report.
+Any more than that and you risk closing the door you've just opened.
+You can also consider asking for follow-up meetings every 3-4 months if you have something of substance to report.